rudifa/ios-gameofchats/README.md

 Adding code in new ```func setupNavbarWith```

-Something is not right, imag is centered horizontally, title.View background is not red any more.
+Something is not right, image is centered horizontally, title.View background is not red any more.

+Added containerView, with image and nameLabel

+### Ep 8 - How to Send Messages